Participating in MIPS

 What's at Stake?

-Your MIPS performance in 2020 impacts your 2022 Medicare payments.
-Payment adjustments based on 2020 performance increase to +/- 9%—that's a potential 18-point swing in Medicare payments.
+Your MIPS performance in 2021 impacts your 2023 Medicare payments.
+Payment adjustments may be as high as +/- 9%—that's a potential 18-point swing in Medicare payments.

 MIPS is designed to make ECs compete in quality performance.
 Since MIPS is mandated to be budget neutral, the program essentially takes money from lower performing ECs and pays it to higher performing ECs.
 There’s a lot of incentive for you to bring your A-game.